lara-martin/NLP-class/homeworks/project/progress-report1.md

 By now, you should have made some progress on your project.
 This milestone will flesh out some of the components of your project from the proposal.
 Be sure to read the appropriate section for your project type below as the requirements start to diverge.

-## Demo: Build a novel interactive experience
+## Demo: Build a novel NLP system
 For this milestone, you will describe your demo in more detail.
 The milestone after this one will have a shorter report needed but will require a somewhat-working demo.

-Write a report that includes the following sections:
+Write a report that includes the following sections.
+The questions here are meant to guide your writing process.
 1. __Project Description__: What novel interactive experience do you propose to design?
 (This will collapse the __Project Description__ and __Related Work__ sections from your proposal into one section.)
-  - Do similar games/experiences exist to the one you propose to create?
+  - Do similar systems exist to the one you propose to create?
 Give pointers to them and explain how you think they relate to your project idea.
 What were your inspirations?
   - Include a repo link to your code (as it is so far) in this section.
 2. __Front End__: What will the user interact with?
   - Give an example mockup of what the user experience will look like.
 (Also consider: will there be any graphics or AI-generated images?)
   - Describe how you expect users to interact with the system.
-For example, if this is a game, what types of input will it take/will you be parsing commands?
+What is the interface?
 3. __Back End Architecture__: What does the overall architecture of your system look like?
   - Describe how your architecture will work.
   - Give an example diagram of the backend system (the pipeline of components).